Abraham Ancer: Professional career

 Ancer's strong play in 2019 qualified him for the 2019 Presidents Cup International team.
 The event was held at Royal Melbourne Golf Club in December 2019.
 The U.S. team defeated the Internationals 16–14.
 Ancer went 3–1–1.
 His lone loss came in the Sunday singles, 3 & 2 against U.S. playing-captain Tiger Woods.
 Ancer had told media prior to the event that he wanted to play Woods in singles.
 Woods said afterward "Abe wanted it, he got it."

 At the 2020 RBC Heritage, Ancer finished runner-up shooting −21, earning him $773,900.
 Ancer led the tournament in Driving Accuracy (82.1%) and Greens In Regulation (90.3%).

 In May 2021, Ancer finished second at the Wells Fargo Championship.
 One shot behind Rory McIlroy.
 In late July/early August he played in the 2020 Tokyo Olympics, finishing tied for 14th place with Norway's Viktor Hovland after scoring 12-under-par for the four rounds of the Men's Tournament.
 The following week he obtained his first career victory in a PGA Tour event after winning the 2021 WGC-FedEx St. Jude Invitational after two sudden-death playoff holes against Hideki Matsuyama and Sam Burns.
 With the win, Ancer became the fourth Mexican player to win on the PGA Tour and the first to win on the European Tour.

-Ancer joined LIV Golf in June 2022 following the U.S Open, and was subsequently suspended from the PGA Tour.
-Ancer has yet to win individually on the tour, but did win the team trophy in Bangkok.
+Ancer joined LIV Golf in June 2022 following the U.S. Open, and was subsequently suspended from the PGA Tour.
+Ancer has one individual win on the tour, the 2024 LIV Golf Hong Kong and has also claimed a win in the team trophy in Bangkok.

 In February 2023, Ancer won the PIF Saudi International on the Asian Tour.
 He shot a final-round 68 to win by two shots ahead of Cameron Young and claim a wire-to-wire victory.